nylander/Align-and-trees-parallel-workflow/README.md

     -i number -- Number of bootstrap iterations.
 Default: 0 -f number -- Minimum number of taxa when filtering alignments.
 Default: 4 -s prog   -- Specify ASTRAL/ASTER program: astral.jar, astral, astral-pro, or astral-hybrid.
-Default: astral -b opts   -- Specify options for BMGE.
+Default: astral -l prog   -- Specify alignment filter software: bmge or trimal.
+Default: bmge -b opts   -- Specify options for alignment-filter program.
 Multiple options needs to be quoted.
+Default: "program defaults"
-Default: program defaults -t opts   -- Specify options for TreeShrink.
+    -t opts   -- Specify options for TreeShrink.
 Multiple options needs to be quoted.
-Default: program defaults -a opts   -- Specify options for aligner (Default: mafft).
+Default: program defaults -a opts   -- Specify options for mafft.
 Multiple options needs to be quoted.
-Default: --auto --thread 2 --quiet
-    -A        -- Do not run aligner (assume aligned input) -B        -- Do not run BMGE
-    -T        -- Do not run TreeShrink
+Default: --auto --thread 2 --quiet -A        -- Do not run mafft (assume aligned input) -B        -- Do not run alignment-filter program -T        -- Do not run TreeShrink
     -S        -- Do not run ASTER/ASTRAL
     -v        -- Print version